irlnathan/hackeconomics.github.io/_posts/2016-8-19-What-are-the-tools-that-central-banks-use-to-influence-economies-around-the-world?.md

 In the next slide he goes on to point out that report shows where the bulk of increased debt is coming from: the government.
 Household and Financial debt leverage has gone down while government leverage has gone up significantly.

+Next, he turns to China.
+Where he looks again at the measurement of debt to gdp.
+Recall that GDP is adding up all goods and services produced in a given year and debt is the amount of money borrowed by various participants in the market.

 [What is deleveraging?]()